ank1064/developer-hub/kb/continuous-integration/continuous-integration-faqs.md

 #### How can I a run background step in debug mode in Harness?
 To enable debug logging, set the environment variable to `DEBUG=true`.
 For more configuration information, go to [Relay proxy configuration reference](https://developer.harness.io/docs/feature-flags/use-ff/relay-proxy/configuration).

+#### My Mac build pipelines are getting queued up for harness cloud infra.
+By default, we do not provide a Mac build for hosted builds.
+Please check with your TPM/Account Manager to get Mac infra added to your license.

 <!-- PLEASE ORGANIZE NEW QUESTIONS UNDER CATEGORIES AS INDICATED BY THE LEVEL 2 HEADINGS (##) -->

 <!-- If a question applies to multiple categories, choose the one most relevant to the question.
 For example, "How do I run Windows builds on a K8s cluster build infra?" is most relevant to the "Windows builds" category.
 Although this question involves build infrastructure and kubernetes clusters, it specifically mentions Windows builds.
 If a user needs help running Windows builds, they will scan for "Windows" as a keyword before K8s (since K8s is broader than just Windows) -->